< Go to Lanterns

 Meet the Black Diamond Apollo.
 Though its appearance is more reminiscent of a NASA space contraption than classic lanterns of the past, the innovative design blew us away.
 It's a fantastic all-around product; we found the Apollo to be the most versatile, durable, and easy to use for a range of activities.

-Coming in at 80 lumens, the Black Diamond Apollo is excellent for efficiently lighting up an area without being overpowering like some of the other models tested.
+Coming in at 200 lumens, the Black Diamond Apollo is excellent for efficiently lighting up an area without being overpowering as was the case with some of the other models tested.
 Black Diamond's unique design reflects an LED light off the inner roof of the lantern.
 This evenly disperses the light, preventing direct eye contact with the LED light bulb as well as radiating a very nice non-glaring light.
 Surrounding the light is clouded plastic, which improves the light quality as well.
-If you want the light do be less bright for battery conservation for activities like reading, you are able to dim the light to your desired brightness level.
+If you want the light to be less bright for battery conservation for activities like reading, you are able to dim the light to your desired brightness level.

 Looking for the stadium light effect?
-Check out the General Electric ChromaLit 3D
+Check out the Coleman Northstar

 Ease of Use

-Despite multiple camping trips along the West Coast, our Apollo still looks brand new (and it is still white!).
-After years of use we could foresee the sliding mechanism getting a bit sticky, but overall the Apollo is sturdy and well made.
-The metal hooks and metal legs feel strong and over time their springiness will probably decrease.
+Despite multiple camping trips along the West Coast, our Apollo still looks brand new.
+After years of use we could foresee the sliding mechanism that opens it up getting a bit sticky, but overall the Apollo is sturdy and well made.
+The metal hooks and metal legs feel strong although over time their springiness will probably decrease.
 To get the most battery life, we recommend using the lower brightness settings whenever possible.
-There are also many reviews online which say that using the Black Diamond NRG Rechargeable Battery Kit extends the battery life/run time.
+There are also reviews online that say that using the Black Diamond NRG Rechargeable Battery Kit extends the battery life/run time.
 You can then add the Black Diamond NRG / NRG2 Car Charger Kit to power and recharge the lantern from your car.
 The battery pack can easily be accessed by unscrewing the bottom.
 The bottom of the base has nice rubberized foot pads that make it stable on smooth surfaces even when the metal legs are up.